Haybu/spring-cloud-k8s-eureka-controller/README.md

 #### Trying it locally using Minikube

+If you are running a local Minikube

+* to use RBAC start Minikube with `--extra-config=apiserver.Authorization.Mode=RBAC` option
-If you are running a local Minikube, you would need to change the Eureka service in the manifest to be of "NodePort" type (and the example also).
+* you would need to change the Eureka service in the manifest to be of "NodePort" type (and the example also).
-And to find out a service URL in Minikube use ``` minikube service eureka-server --url```
+* after installation, to find out a service URL in Minikube use ``` minikube service eureka-server --url```

 #### Trying it in Google Cloud Platform